clmorton/HEV/Readme.txt

 Code: contains the R scripts utilised to perform the analysis

-Paper:
+Paper: contains a version of the paper describing the results of the analysis

 In order to conduct the walkthrough, follow these steps

-load the project file FILE located in the Code folder into RStudio set the project working directory to the HEV folder load the FILE from the Data folder
+[1] Load the project file HEV.RProj located in the HEV folder into RStudio [2] Import the dataset 'Integrated_Spreadsheet'
+[3] start to run the code, I suggest line-by-line